junmeng6025/apriltags-cpp/README.md

 # Install and Build
 ## 1) Clone the repo
   clone this git repo to local
   and thanks @swatbotics for their awesome work!
 ## 2) Modify the `CMakelists.txt` in the `/src` folder:
+> This part ALREADY DONE.
+> Just in case you run into any similar errors and you can fix them referring to the following information.

-> ATTENTION: don't mix with the CMakeLists.txt in the root folder
+**ATTENTION: don't mix with the CMakeLists.txt in the root folder**

 add `target_link_libraries(<main_name> ${OpenCV_LIBS})` for **EVERY** executable's build task.
 (or for convience you can simply copy the following and substitute all the contents of your original CMakeLists.txt in /src)